knewyousir/webFEF-session7/README.md

 ## Header

-Note that base.css uses an @import to import in reset.css.
+Note that `base.css` uses an @import to import `reset.css`.
 Reset is a [normalization](https://github.com/sindresorhus/modern-normalize) set of css rules.
 It ensures proper rendering across browsers.

-Add header.css with the following content and use `@import` to include it in base.css:
+Add `header.css` with the following content and use `@import` to include it in base.css:

 ```css
 header {